Healthcare in the Republic of Ireland: Drugs

 Prescription drugs and medical appliances are available to all for a small fee (medical card holders), reduced cost (Drugs Payment Scheme) or in certain circumstances free (under the Long Term Illness Scheme) to residents of Ireland.
 The Drugs Payment Scheme ensures that every household has to pay no more than €124 per calendar month for a month's supply of prescribed medicines and medical appliances, to be cut to €114 from April 2020.
 Some private health insurance plans provide partial reimbursement up to the Drugs Payment Scheme threshold.
 Those who are entitled to a medical card pay a government levy for each item dispensed.
 The levy is €2.00 up to a maximum of €20 per family per calendar month.
 Those who are suffering from one of a list of 16 long-term illnesses do not have to pay for medicines or medical appliances related to their conditions.
 Ireland has below-average use of generic medication according to the OECD, despite being a major exporter.
 The levy was reduced to €1.50 from April 2019 for medical card holders over the age of 70, and will be further cut to €1 from April 2020.

 All immunisation vaccines for children are provided free of charge, in schools, health clinics and hospitals.
+Childhood vaccinations (up to age 16) require the consent of the parents.
+Vaccinations, for all high-risk childhood diseases including whooping cough (pertussis), polio, MMR (measles, mumps and rubella) and tuberculosis, are "strongly advised by the Department of Health".

 Recovering heroin addicts can receive methadone treatment free of charge under the Methadone Treatment Scheme.